 Message from Clorox CEO Linda Rendle

 As a health and wellness company that’s been around for more than 100 years, maintaining the trust of our customers is essential to our business.
 This means we must not only deliver dependable, superior products, but also that we do so with the health of our communities and broader environment in mind.
-That is why every day, we focus on Good Growth: growth that’s profitable, sustainable and responsible.
+That is why every day, we focus on purpose-driven growth that’s profitable, sustainable and responsible.

 Clorox’s integrated IGNITE Strategy — our long-term strategic plan that guides our business — includes financial as well as environmental, social and governance (ESG) goals.
 The elevation and integration of ESG goals into our core business strategy demonstrates how important these priorities are to Clorox.
 Organized around the themes of planet, product and people, our ESG goals show how we’re working to create value for all stakeholders.

 Climate change poses a significant risk to the health of both people and the planet.
 Rising greenhouse gas emissions threaten the existence of wildlife, the availability of water and other natural resources, and the well-being of people.
 Extreme weather events, rising seas, and infectious diseases associated with warmer climates have the potential to massively disrupt life as we know it.
 It is also an issue of equality, as the impacts of climate change are expected to have a disproportionate effect on disadvantaged communities in the U.S. and across the globe.
 That’s why Clorox supports U.S. action on comprehensive climate change aimed at reducing total emissions of greenhouse gas over time without causing undue hardships for the economy.
 And we’ve signed the America Is All In statement – along with over 1,000 businesses, government entities, and institutions – to express support for national mobilization on climate action in a manner that addresses systemic inequalities so that everyone benefits from a transition to climate resiliency.